fabiomvalente/Demos/webserviceSpringHibernate/README.md

 ## ✅ Features

 - RESTful CRUD operations
-- H2 database for lightweight testing
+- H2 database for lightweight testing (developing)
+- Postgre database for users testing (homologation)
 - JPA repositories for data access
 - Separation of concerns with Service and Repository layers